Dehydrated Marshmallows

 Why should consider making them?

-- Longer shelf life: Dehydrating marshmallows removes the moisture from the marshmallows, making them last much longer than regular marshmallows.
+- Dehydrating marshmallows removes the moisture from them, making them last much longer than regular marshmallows.
 Dehydrated marshmallows can be stored for months at room temperature without going bad.

 What you need